THE SUSHI GUIDE – A LIST OF TYPES OF SUSHI 寿司

 Kobanzame コバンザメ Remora This fish is named after ‘Same’ or shark because it tails sharks in order to be afforded some safety.
 It is an inexpensive item and typically caught alongside other catch.

 Kobashira 小柱 Abductor Muscle Of Mactra It is a small sushi treat analogous to Engawa.
-Mactra is a type of clam.
+Mactra (Bakagai) is a type of clam.

 Koi 鯉 Carp Koi lives in the salty waters of open seas.
 It comes in a variety of colours and nowadays mostly used for ornamental purposes.